apioo/fusio-docs/docs/backend/api/action/http-raw.md

 Contains a map of configured HTTP headers which are added to the request.

-### Content-Type

-Describes the Content-Type of the internal API response.
-Fusio then parses the response and returns the fitting format.

 ### HTTP-Version

 Optional to explicit specify the used HTTP version.

-### Authorization

-Optional an `Authorization` header value for internal authorization.
-You need to provide the complete authorization value i.e. `Basic [credentials]` or `Bearer [my_token]`.

 ### Query